uwearthobservation/GoogleEarthEngine/README.md

-# Winter 2020 CEE 498 B, CEWA 599 D, SEFS 521 C, CEWA 599 A
+# Winter 2020 Advanced Remote Sensing and Earth Observation
-Course Title: Advanced Remote Sensing and Earth Observation
+CEE 498 B, CEWA 599 D, SEFS 521 C, CEWA 599 A

 These are files to build a github website hosting the [SEFS 521 Advanced Earth Observation Course](https://uwearthobservation.github.io/Labs/) course content designed for Google Earth Engine and modeled off UW's [Geohackweek content](https://geohackweek.github.io/).
 Github automatically renders these files using Ruby to build the website.